gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

 [cucumber](https://github.com/gianarb/cucumber), it is available on GitHub and you can run it if you like.

 It is a CLI tools that provisions a set of resources on AWS.
-At the moment the provisioned architecture is very simple.
-You can define a number of EC2 and they will be created and assigned to a Route53 record.
-If the record does not exist the application will create it.
+The provisioned architecture is very simple.
+You can define a number of EC2 and, they will be created and assigned to a Route53 record, when the record does not exist the application will create it.

 I learned about how to think about problems like that.
 At the beginning of my career the approach was simple, "I know what to do, I need to write a program